tloughrist/tloughrist/README.md

 * Building: Cadence, an app to analyze a music file to determine BPM and recommend it for a particular running cadence

 ### Experience ###
-* Philosophy Professor
+* Philosophy Professor - 2016 to 2023
   * University of North Alabama
-  * 2016 to 2023
-* Assistant Program Coordinator
+* Assistant Program Coordinator - 2015 to 2016
   * W.H.
 Thompson Scholars Learning Community at University of Nebraska-Lincoln
-  * 2015 to 2016
-* Adjunct Philosophy Professor
+* Adjunct Philosophy Professor - 2013 to 2015
   * Doane University
   * Southeast Community College
   * University of Nebraska-Lincoln
-  * 2013 to 2015
-* Soda Jerk
+* Soda Jerk - 2005 to 2016
   * Ivanna Cone Ice Cream in Lincoln, Nebraska
-  * 2005 to 2016

 ### Education ###
-* Certificate in Fullstack Software Engineering - Flatiron School 2023
+* Certificate in Fullstack Software Engineering - Flatiron School in 2023
 * Doctorate in Philosophy - University of Nebraska-Lincoln in 2015
 * Masters in Philosophy - University of Nebraska-Lincoln in 2010
 * Bachelors in Philosophy - SUNY Geneseo in 2004